Create Multiple Income Streams for Security and Wealth

 For example, if you’re considering becoming a real estate investor, you should read a book that tells you how it’s done before getting started.
 That requires a time commitment which is especially important when learning something new.

-Though several multiple income streams are not required to build wealth, I’d say that most wealthy people have at least five separate income streams, often many more than that.
+Though several multiple income streams are not required to build wealth, most wealthy people have at least five separate income streams, often many more than that.

 Benefits of Multiple Income Streams